nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-tools/nuxeo-dev-tools-extension.md

 1. Install the extension, as explained in the section [Building from GitHub](#building-from-github)
 1. In `/bin/nuxeo.conf`, make sure the Dev Mode is enable.</br>
-    If not, stop your server, modify the file and save it.
+    If not, stop your server, modify the file by adding the `org.nuxeo.dev=true` line and save it.
 1. Start your Nuxeo instance.</br>
 1. Modify your Studio Project.
 1. Go to your running server.